PSYC190: The Science of Emotion

 3. To integrate and apply your growing knowledge of excellent scientific practice to current problems in emotion science.
 Ultimately, by exploring both emotion theory and scientific methodology, you will be equipped to ask novel, testable questions and create your own studies to test those questions.
 You will demonstrate your integration of emotion theory and methodology by writing up a research proposal at the end of the semester.
 We will have class periods devoted to helping you develop your research ideas and paper.
 You will also work one-on-one with the instructor to ensure that you get the most out of your project.

 Lecture & Laboratory.
-This course includes both lecture and laboratory components, with two days a week dedicated to lecture on the key principles behind psychology research methods and ethics and one day a week dedicated to hands-on experience, in-class experiments, and group discussions.
+This course includes both lecture and laboratory components, with two days a week dedicated to lecture on the key principles behind affective science and one day a week dedicated to hands-on experience, in-class experiments, and group discussions.
 Laboratory days may also include a small amount of lecture at the beginning to introduce tasks and appropriate procedures or methods.

 Office Hours.
 Every week, I hold a "coffee hour" where students are welcome to stop by my office and have tea or coffee and discuss course material or career development.